Graduate Student Offerings

 The Center for Teaching (CFT) offers a variety of programs and services to meet the needs of graduate students and postdoctoral fellows entering the teaching ranks, as well as for those looking ahead to future faculty teaching roles.
 We serve as a venue for exploration and discovery in a confidential, collegial setting.

-See this Prezi for a brief introduction to CFT offerings for graduate students as of August 2012.
+See this Prezi for a brief introduction to CFT offerings for graduate students as of August 2013.
 Click on the forward button to step through the Prezi, and click on any links you see for more information.
-Also, if you click on “More,” you’ll see a fullscreen option.

 TAO, held in August each year, prepares graduate students to assume their teaching duties with confidence by engaging them in interactive sessions about teaching methods and university policies and resources.
 Students participate in small groups to learn about TA issues specific to their disciplines and departments.

 Throughout the school year, the Center organizes workshops for graduate students facilitated by CFT senior staff and Graduate Teaching Fellows.
 Graduate students are welcome to attend these workshops regardless of their participation in other CFT activities.

 - Teaching Workshops feature practical, applied sessions on basic teaching practices in a variety of disciplines.